wzzzzwwzw/Naipes/README.md

-# Angular-Matching-Cards
+# Naipes

-The Angular Matching Card Game is an engaging and interactive web-based memory game where players are challenged to match pairs of cards.
+Naipes Game is an engaging and interactive web-based memory game where players are challenged to match pairs of cards.
 It's a fun and educational game suitable for all ages that tests your memory and cognitive skills.

 ![mc](https://github.com/wzzzzwwzw/Angular-Matching-Cards/assets/46055260/118932ea-d17d-4de6-b9f7-d195d3264596)